 Air motion transformers are the ribbon-diaphragm speaker transducers.
 These driver types work tremendously well as tweeters.
 Their impedance values tend to be in the same range as the typical moving-coil drivers (most often 8Ω).

-The impedance graphs of air motion transformers, however, as much flatter with significantly less variation.
+The impedance graphs of air motion transformers, however, are much flatter with significantly less variation.
 This is due to the lack of an enclosure and a typical resonant frequency well below the audible range of sound.

 To learn more about the various speaker transducer types, check out my article What Are Speaker Drivers?
 (How All Driver Types Work).